From Engineering Dreams to Sustainable Enterprise

 Key entrepreneurial lessons Nishank highlights are:

-- Don’t overthink – take the leap and adapt quickly.
+- Don’t overthink – leap and adapt quickly.

 - Mentorship can redefine your journey.